READ OUR OFFICIAL STATEMENT ON THE RECENT U.S. IMMIGRATION POLICY CHANGES AFFECTING VULNERABLE POPULATIONS

 Eventually, I lost my job and I lost my housing.
 My employer wanted me to do things that he’d never trained me for and he fired me and kicked me out, even though he’d promised me a year.
 So I moved back to Lowell with my friend.

 Then I decided to have my own company.
 My passion is business.
 First, I became certified to sell insurance.
 My supervisor was very kind, but if you don’t sell anything you don’t make money, so I was also a cashier at TJ Maxx.
-There I met a physical therapist and we ended up going into business together.

 I also learned something about taxes.
 In 2022, a tax company in Virginia trained entrepreneurs to work with their company and I was one of them.
 I filed taxes for maybe 20 or 25 people last year.
 The next year, I started a business.
-I gathered all of these services: insurance and tax under the brand name Kabul-Boston.
+I gathered all of these services, insurance and tax, under the brand name Kabul-Boston.
 Kabul is the capital of Afghanistan and Boston is the capital here.
 So I made a Kabul- Boston Consulting Company.
 I serve a lot of Afghans and they love it.

 So now it’s 2023 and I’m working on making some educational videos for my community about insurance because we didn’t have insurance in Afghanistan.
 And they need education.

 I want to hire more than 100 people.
+I want to be able to help wherever I can.

 For more information about Afghanistan, visit our Featured Issues page on Afghanistan.